|Monday||8:30 AM - 7:00 PM Open now|

-The human brain is made up of approximately billions of small cells which utilize electrical impulses and chemical signals to communicate with one another and other parts of the human body.
+The human brain comprises approximately billions of small cells that utilize electrical impulses and chemical signals to communicate with one another and other parts of the human body.
 These are known as neurons.
-When neurons stop functioning properly, it can cause a variety of brain disorders, such as Alzheimer’s disease, epilepsy, and even depression.
+When neurons stop functioning properly, it can cause various brain disorders, such as Alzheimer’s disease, epilepsy, and even depression.

 When opsin-producing neurons are exposed to specific wavelengths of visible-spectrum light, those brain cells turn on or off.
 By activating or suppressing the neurons, researchers can learn more about the fundamental role of neurons in brain function and brain disorders.
 Dr. Karl Deisseroth has also demonstrated the effects of developing light-sensitive neurons.

-Opsin-producing neurons, however, respond to visible-spectrum light which can’t penetrate brain tissue.
-Optogenetic stimulation required the insertion of fiber-optic light sources inside the brain to stimulate neurons.
+Opsin-producing neurons, however, respond to visible-spectrum light which cant penetrate brain tissue.
+Therefore, optogenetic stimulation required the insertion of fiber-optic light sources inside the brain to stimulate neurons.
 Dr. Deisseroth and his colleague Polina Anikeeva, Ph.D., developed the utilization of near-infrared (NIR) light, a non-invasive type of light therapy.

-NIR light can ultimately penetrate through the skull and into brain tissue without the need to insert internal light sources inside the brain.
+NIR light can ultimately penetrate through the skull and brain tissue without inserting internal light sources inside the brain.
 However, NIR light also doesn’t trigger a response from opsin-producing neurons.
-To promote the tissue-penetrating abilities of NIR light therapy, Dr. Karl Deisseroth and Dr. Anikeeva developed a treatment approach, known as NIR upconversion, which coats opsin-producing neurons in nanoparticles to convert NIR light into visible-spectrum light.
+To promote the tissue-penetrating abilities of NIR light therapy, Dr. Karl Deisseroth and Dr. Anikeeva developed a treatment approach known as NIR upconversion, which coats opsin-producing neurons in nanoparticles to convert NIR light into visible-spectrum light.

-Dr. Shuo Chen utilized this treatment method and technique demonstrating for the first time that NIR upconversion optogenetics can ultimately be utilized to control neurons deep in the brains of mice.
-Dr. Chen’s research studies utilized this method and technique to stimulate the release of dopamine in a region of the brain believed to play a role in depression.
+Dr. Shuo Chen utilized this treatment method and technique, demonstrating for the first time that NIR upconversion optogenetics can ultimately be utilized to control neurons deep in the brains of mice.
+In addition, Dr. Chen’s research studies utilized this method and technique to stimulate the release of dopamine in a region of the brain believed to play a role in depression.

-While researchers continue to research optogenetics in mice and other animals, it hasn’t been utilized as a treatment for brain disorders in humans.
-Furthermore, more research studies are required to develop and evaluate non-invasive methods of light therapy as well as non-invasive methods and techniques for transmitting genetic code into brain cells or neurons.
+While researchers continue to research optogenetics in mice and other animals, it hasn’t been utilized to treat brain disorders in humans.
+Furthermore, more research studies are required to develop and evaluate non-invasive methods of light therapy and non-invasive methods and techniques for transmitting genetic code into brain cells or neurons.

 In the meantime, other methods and techniques of non-invasive brain stimulation are also being developed, evaluated, and utilized in humans.
-Transcranial magnetic stimulation (TMS) is a non-invasive treatment approach which utilized magnetic fields to stimulate nerve cells in the brain.
-The Food & Drug Administration (FDA) has already allowed the marketing of TMS as a treatment approach for major depression as well as obsessive-compulsive disorder and migraine headaches.
+For example, transcranial magnetic stimulation (TMS) is a non-invasive treatment approach that utilized magnetic fields to stimulate nerve cells in the brain.
+The Food & Drug Administration (FDA) has already allowed TMS marketing as a treatment approach for major depression as well as obsessive-compulsive disorder and migraine headaches.

-Members of Boyden’s research study group have also conducted research studies on transcranial electric stimulation (TES), a non-invasive treatment approach to brain stimulation in which electrodes are placed on the scalp.
-Researchers hope for this method and technique to allow them to reach neurons or cells deep within brain tissue with greater precision than TMS.
+Members of Boyden”s research study group have also conducted research studies on transcranial electric stimulation (TES), a non-invasive treatment approach to brain stimulation in which electrodes are placed on the scalp.
+Researchers hope for this method and technique to reach neurons or cells deep within brain tissue with greater precision than TMS.

 Although research studies have demonstrated that light therapy can stimulate brain cells or neurons of mice and other animals, urther research studies are required to determine how light therapy treatment methods and techniques can stimulate the human brain.
 According to these same research studies, light therapy can alter neurons or brain cells which can ultimately cause Alzheimers disease, epilepsy, and other brain diseases. – Dr. Alex Jimenez D.C., C.C.S.T.
 Insight

 The human brain consists of billions of small cells or neurons which communicate with one another and other parts of the human body.
 When neurons stop functioning properly, it can cause a variety of brain disorders.
-Researchers have developed a variety of light therapy treatment approaches to ultimately help stimulate the brain.
-The scope of our information is limited to chiropractic, musculoskeletal and nervous health issues as well as functional medicine articles, topics, and discussions.
-To further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900 .
+Researchers have developed a variety of light therapy treatment approaches to help stimulate the brain ultimately.
+The scope of our information is limited to chiropractic, musculoskeletal, and nervous health issues and functional medicine articles, topics, and discussions.
+To further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900

 Curated by Dr. Alex Jimenez